Up ahead

 by simple truths

-with January's cobalt glare
+Under January’s cobalt glare

-razor-sharp and godly
+razor-sharp and godly,

-such a tight-lipped,
+such a tight-lipped

 peaceful terror